Skip to Content

 When booking your return train leg either on the same day or next, make sure everything is timed correctly so you have a hassle free experience.

-You do not want to be rushed through the site and constantly worry about catching a train.
 You can also book the return leg to Ollantaytambo in the case you are continuing your trip to the Sacred Valley.

 PeruRail